 Diet Modifications for Religious or Personal Preferences, Including Vegetarian

 The Nutrition Services Branch offers a variety of menu items daily through the District’s school cafeterias.
 The “offer versus serve” method of service allows students to make their food selections from the variety of foods offered.
 Menu items containing pork are marked on the menu.
 This can assist parents in advising their child in making food selections in the cafeteria.
 Meatless options are available throughout the month.
 Yogurt and housemade granola is available daily.
-Other options include grilled cheese sandwich, macaroni and cheese, cheese pizza, bean and cheese burritos, and hot pocket entrees.
+Other options include grilled cheese sandwich, macaroni and cheese, cheese pizza, bean and cheese burrito, and peanut butter and jelly sandwich..